 This General Permit requires the discharger to utilize the post-construction calculator in SMARTS if: (1) a construction project (other than a linear and underground and overhead project that is not subject to this General Permit’s post-construction requirements) was or is approved by the local municipality prior to the municipality having post-construction standards adopted pursuant to a Phase I or Phase II MS4 permit or (2) the project was not subject to the post-construction standards of a Phase I or Phase II entity.

-V. Stormwater Pollution Prevention Plans (SWPPPs)
+I.V.
+Stormwater Pollution Prevention Plans (SWPPPs)

 U.S. EPA’s Construction General Permit requires that qualified personnel conduct inspections and defines qualified personnel as “a person knowledgeable in the principles and practice of erosion and sediment controls who possesses the skills to assess conditions at the construction site that could impact stormwater quality and to assess the effectiveness of any sediment and erosion control measures selected to control the quality of stormwater discharges from the construction activity.”
 U.S. EPA also suggests that qualified personnel prepare SWPPPs and points to numerous states that require certified professionals to be on construction sites at all times.